diomedescerda/C-Mini-Games/README.md

 With this tool, you will be able to protect your most important or intriguing messages using an ancient encryption method.

+BombDefusal

+BombDefusal is a thrilling puzzle game where players must use mathematical operations to defuse a bomb planted by a mad mathematician.
+Solve equations against the clock to prevent disaster in this intense race against time.